 According to the Institute for Operations Research and the Management Sciences, you’ll have to set up a steady tracking system to enhance patient flow.
 That means you should be monitoring and tracking everything, including tests conducted, stage of the patient flow process, physicians attended, treatments offered, and diagnostic grouping.

-The process may get challenging, specifically for patients who require many visits spanning over months or years.
-Most clinics have started implementing various technology techniques to record the whole journey from the admission point to the discharge point.
+The process may get challenging, especially for patients who require many visits spanning over months or years.
+Most clinics have started implementing new technologies to record the whole journey from the admission point to the discharge point.
 If you have a ready record in place, it allows for effective scheduling where patients may finish their treatments without going into the waiting room.

 10. Use data to predict patterns